kafka-ops/julie/docs/futures/what-topic-management.rst

 The first and foremost important thing we aim to manage is topics, setup the partitions count and replication factor and as well configure their specific characteristics.

+If desired by organisational purposes a user can decide to filter which topics can be managed, this is done using the *topology.topics.managed.prefixes* configuration setting.
+Check :ref:`config` for details.

 Topic naming convention
 -----------